HMLarsen/A-Star-Algorithm/README.md

 # A-Star-Algorithm

-A* or A Star algorithm Java 14 implementation for A.I. class at FURB.
+A* or A Star algorithm implementation for A.I. class at FURB.

 Authors
 > [Eduardo Z. Feller](https://github.com/eduardofz12) <br>